olivierfriard/boris_docs/index.rst

 * Variable name
 * Time interval: The time interval that will be plotted (in seconds)
 * Start position: the start position of data for synchronisation with the media (in seconds)
-* Substract first value: if the timestamp does not start with a 0 value you can choose to substract the first value from all timestamp elements
+* Substract first value: if the timestamp does not start with a 0 value you can choose to substract the first value to all timestamp values.
+* Color: Plot color

 .. image:: data_files_parameters.png
    :width: 60%